-- A social annotations reading activity (in Perusall) with reading questions, - Video lectures (in Panopto) with embedded quiz questions, and - An end-of-module quiz (in UB Learns).
+- A social annotations reading activity with reading questions, - Panopto video lectures with embedded quiz questions, and - A module quiz.

 You are expected to complete 2 modules a week, according to the class schedule.

-Completion of a week's modules is due on Saturday at 11:59PM (midnight), Buffalo (Eastern Standard) Time.
+Completion of a week's modules is due on Saturday at 11:59РМ (midnight), Buffalo (Eastern Standard) Time.